 Beware of Phishing and Phone Scams!

-The ISSO has heard from several international students that they received phone calls purporting to be from the IRS (Internal Revenue Service) and demanding money for unpaid taxes.
+The ISSO has heard from several international students that they received phone calls purporting to be from U.S. government representatives from the IRS (Internal Revenue Service) with detailed knowledge regarding the students' majors and studies and demanding money for unpaid taxes.
 In the past, others have received similar types of calls claiming to be from the FBI, CBP (Customs and Border Protection), ICE (Immigration and Customs Enforcement), a U.S. Consulate, or other government agencies.